 Co-Founder & Chairman

-Brian brings over 20 years of entrepreneurship and venture capital experience to Timelines Inc. Prior to founding Timelines Inc., Brian founded ShopLocal (formerly known as SalesHound) in 1999.
+Brian brings over 20 years of entrepreneurship and venture capital experience to World History Project.
+Prior to founding World History Project, Brian founded ShopLocal (formerly known as SalesHound) in 1999.
 ShopLocal helps advertisers use the Web to promote local, in-store sales and deals.
 ShopLocal was acquired by Gannett, Tribune and Knight Ridder in 2004.
 ShopLocal is now the leader in multi-channel marketing and advertising services and provides innovative media solutions to nearly all major US retailers, including Target, Sears, Best Buy, CVS and Home Depot.

 Prior to founding ShopLocal, Brian spent 16 years in the venture capital and investment banking industry with First Analysis Corporation.
 As Vice Chairman of the firm for the last three years, he was responsible for co-managing day-to-day activities of the company's investment research, investment banking and venture capital activities.
 He was also responsible for identifying, investing in and managing portfolio companies as part of the firm's $500 million family of venture capital funds.

 Brian received his BS and MS degrees in mechanical engineering from Rensselaer Polytechnic Institute, and an MBA from the JL Kellogg Graduate School of Management at Northwestern University.